‘Brace yourselves’ as NSW virus cases rise

 NSW Premier Gladys Berejiklian urged people to be careful and not take chances with their own health and the health of others.

-She warned that people need to brace themselves as the number of cases in NSW continues to rise.

 “I want everyone to brace themselves.
-It’s not a time to be complacent or reckless or think that it’s not going to affect you,” she said.
+It’s not a time to be complacent or reckless or think that it’s not going to affect you.”

+The Association of Independent Schools of NSW said some of its schools will start remotely teaching students from home.

+There are about 500 private schools across the state, with some to teach students online from this week while others will set tasks and assignments via email, chief executive Dr Geoff Newcombe said in a statement on Monday.

-St Christopher’s Catholic Primary School in Panania in Sydney’s southwest announced it will be closed on Monday after a person who attended an event hosted by the school tested positive for COVID-19.
+St Christopher’s Catholic Primary School in Panania in Sydney’s southwest closed on Monday after a person who attended an event hosted by the school tested positive for COVID-19.

 The school will undergo a thorough “hygiene sweep” on Monday and teachers who attended the professional development event have been asked to get tested and self-isolate as a precaution.